 Prior to joining Hueston Hennigan, Mr. Aronsohn was an associate at Boies Schiller Flexner LLP in New York City, where he litigated prominent cases on both the plaintiff and defense side involving allegations of securities fraud, antitrust violations, breaches of contract, and breaches of fiduciary duty.
-Before practicing, Mr. Aronsohn clerked for Chief Judge Rebecca R. Pallmeyer on the United States District Court for the Northern District of Illinois.

 During law school, Mr. Aronsohn served as associate managing editor of the Stanford Law Review.
 He interned in the United States Attorney’s Office for the Southern District of New York and the Civil Fraud Section of the United States Department of Justice.
 He graduated with high pro bono distinction and earned the Gerald Gunther Prize for Outstanding Performance in Federal Courts.

 Representing Palantir Technologies in a shareholder’s lawsuit filed in California alleging breaches of contract, breaches of fiduciary duty, and fraud.